I am an Erasmus + student, do I have housing priority?

 I am bringing my family, can I get a family apartment through KI Housing?

 It may be difficult to be offered a family apartment, since KI Housing has few apartments that are bigger than a studio.
-If you do not get a housing offer for a family apartment from KI Housing, you can use our corporate agreements.
-For further information about those agreements, we refer to the information written at this link.

 Where am I most likely to be offered housing?